Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 #### Main Notes
 - **Mental retardation (or intellectual disability)** A condition characterized by significant limitations both in intellectual functioning and in conceptual, social, and practical adaptive skills.Occurs in 1% to 3% of population.Types of mental retardation: Mild retardation(55-69 IQ),moderate retardation(40-54) IQ,Severe retardation(25-39)IQ,Profound Retardation(Below 25)IQ.Only mild and moderate can function independently and hold families with little supervision.
 Others require life long care.
 -**Causes**
-1. **Down syndrome**, the type of mental retardation represents another major cause of mental retardation.Down syndrome results when a person is born with 47 chromosomes instead of the usual 46.
+1. **Down syndrome**, the type of mental retardation represents another major cause of mental retardation.Down syndrome results when a person is born with 47 chromosomes instead of the usual 46.
 2. Birth complications, such as a temporary lack of oxygen, may also cause retardation.
-3. In some cases, mental retardation occurs after birth following a head injury, a stroke, or infections such as meningitis.
+3. In some cases, mental retardation occurs after birth following a head injury, a stroke, or infections such as meningitis.
 4. Majority of cases of mental retardation are classified as familial retardation, in which no apparent biological defect exists but there is a history of retardation in the family.
 Whether the family background of retardation is caused by